mattaylor/objix/docs/api.md

 Binds a function to `this` as a non enumerable property using the given key.
 When called `this` will be applied as the **last** argument.

 If `expires` is defined then the function will be memoized with the given expiration time in seconds.
+Note that a memoized bound function does not receive `this` as its last argument — `_memo` wraps it in an arrow function, which loses the receiver — so only use `expires` for functions that do not need `this`.

+An existing key is never overwritten, and the bound property is non-enumerable.
 Always returns `this`

 <div data-runkit>